STV2235 – Conflict and Human Rights in International Politics

 • be familiar with ethical and empirical challenges in studying political violence and how existing research addresses these problems

-• understand the theoretical explanations for causes of human rights violations, as well as for their consequences.
+• understand the theoretical explanations for causes of conflict and human rights violations, as well as for their consequences

 • understand how the international community’s different responses to human rights violations work, such as the United Nations or the international human rights regime and understand the effectiveness of these responses